Your Jam Packed Schedule

 - Optimize your time.
 You want to eventually get enough of the lower level tasks off your plate.
 This way your time is freed up to focus on your areas of excellence and your super powers.
 Ideally, you want to spend 80% of your time using your super powers.

-The majority of your work day involves the activities you enjoy most.
-You solved the burnout problem.
+The majority of your work day involves activities you highly enjoy doing.
+This solves the burnout problem.

-Focusing solely on your super power rid you of the super hero syndrome.
+Focusing solely on your super power rids you of the super hero syndrome.